gatsbyjs/gatsby/docs/blog/2020-02-19-how-to-build-multilingual-sites-with-gatsby/index.md

 ## Identification of User Locale

 If your website is not Google Maps, people most likely won't share their location with you.
-Therefore, when identifying where geographically a visitor is, we rely on the information browsers send in the first request.
+Therefore, when identifying where a visitor is geographically, we rely on the information browsers send in the first request.
 That can be obtained via `window.navigator.language`, but we typically don't implement this part ourselves.
-In my case, it's a job that is handled by the mentioned `gatsby-plugin-i18n`.
+In my case, it's a job that is handled by the aforementioned `gatsby-plugin-i18n`.

 ## Generating Language-specific Pages